Inwerpsel/use-theme-editor/README.md

 #### Other
 * Added selectors
   * data: selector text, source position, media query
-  * Translate to multiple source CSS dialects
+  * Translate to multiple source CSS dialects (where?)
   * Ideally a minimal description of the source position requirements.
 E.g. only say "after X".
 It's then up to the code generating for a particular source to deterministically figure out the exact position.
 * Added media queries
   * data: condition text (maybe parsed a bit), source position
 * Added animations
 * Added resources (links, images, fonts)

-## Use cases
-* Inspect to learn
-* Designing
-  * Change parameters on existing design (parameters)
-  * Add new rules on existing design (parameters, rules)
-  * New design (text editor integration) (parameters, rules, markup)
-* Palette management
-  * Define palette
-  * Document palette
-  * Import/export palette
-* Theming
-* Authoring documentation
-* Testing